alegomezs/alegomezs/README.md

-# Hello World! 👋 It's Ale!
+## Hello World! 👋 It's Ale!

-## ✨I'm a Full Stack Developer✨
+✨I'm a Full Stack Developer✨.

-## More about me

 I appreciate the art of cinnema and filmmaking 🎬.
 Sometimes a variety-content Streamer, so stay tunned 😎.
 Father of Felicia 😺.
-I ❤️ nature.
+I respect life and nature 🌌.
+In ❤️ with Cele.

 <br/>